What is Total Quality Management (TQM)?

 Organizations worldwide took note of Japan's successes using TQM.
-United States producers throughout the 1970s and 1980s adopted quality and productivity methods, including TQM, to better compete in the increasingly global marketplace.
+U.S. producers throughout the 1970s and 1980s adopted quality and productivity methods, including TQM, to better compete in the increasingly global marketplace.

-Although Deming, Juran, Shewhart and others published numerous papers and books on TQM, many organizations adopted only parts of the TQM principles, and evolved some of TQM's ideas to meet their own needs.
+Although Deming, Juran, Shewhart and others published numerous papers and books on TQM, many organizations adopted different TQM trends or only parts of the TQM principles and evolved some of TQM's ideas to meet their own needs.

 Moreover, as business needs for efficiency, productivity and quality have further evolved, many organizations have adopted other, more modern management techniques.
 Although TQM is still influential, other management techniques, such as Six Sigma and lean manufacturing, which better address organizational goals for the 21st century, have replaced it in many businesses.